How to collaborate with people who have color vision deficiency

 Select high-contrast colors

 When using colors that are affected by any type of CVD, select a high-contrast difference between them (such as light green and dark green).
-By leveraging light and dark colors, markups and text can be easier to distinguish by a person who has CVD.
+By using light and dark colors, markups and text can be easier to distinguish by a person who has CVD.

 Learn how to customize default overlay settings.